kubernetes/community/contributors/design-proposals/pod-preemption.md

 1. The high priority pod uses more than 1GB of memory.
 Kubelet detects the resource pressure and kills the best effort pod.

 So, best effort pods may be killed to make room for higher priority pods, although the scheduler does not preempt them directly.
-Now, assume everything in the above example, but the best effort pod has priority 300.
-In this scenario, scheduler schedules the pending pod with priority 200 on the node, but it is evicted by the Kubelet, because the best effort pod has a higher priority.
+Now, assume everything in the above example, but the best effort pod has priority 2000.
+In this scenario, scheduler schedules the pending pod with priority 200 on the node, but it may be evicted by the Kubelet, because Kubelet's eviction function may determine that the  best effort pod should stay given its high priority and despite its usage above request.
 Given this scenario, scheduler should avoid the node and should try scheduling the pod on a different node if the pod is evicted by the Kubelet.
+This is an optimization to prevent possible ping-pong behavior between Kubelet and Scheduler.

 ## Race condition in multi-scheduler clusters